shmuelie/weakdelegates/README.md

 # Weak Delegates for .NET

-While there are many systems out there for weak events/delegates in .NET they generally suffer from one more flaws:
+While there are many systems out there for weak events/delegates in .NET they generally suffer from one or more of the following flaws:

 1. They only work with `System.EventHander` and `System.EventHander<T>`.
-2. They leave bing memory that may never be cleaned up.
+2. The leak memory that is only cleaned up sometimes if at all.
-3. They're syntax/usage is extremely different from using strong delegates.
+3. Their syntax/usage is extremely different from using strong delegates.

 Not liking these issue I've created this experiment repository where I can try create a system that has none of those issues.
 Currently issue #1 is completely solved, this system with work with any delegate type.
 Issue #2 is mostly there, though there is work to be done.
-Issue #3 is sadly still unsolved, though I have some thoughts on what I can do.
+Issue #3 is sadly still unsolved, though I have implemented some helper methods to improve the situation.

 ## API